 - Clinical Effectiveness: Robust audit processes are in place to assess, evaluate and improve healthcare delivery

 Our hospital, facilities and services are all accredited with the relevant authorities.

-In November 2017, Jessie McPherson Private Hospital was successfully accredited against the National Safety and Quality Health Service Standards (NSQHSS).
+In July 2021, Jessie McPherson Private Hospital was successfully accredited against the National Safety and Quality Health Service Standards (NSQHSs) (second edition).

 At Jessie McPherson Private Hospital we welcome all feedback from patients, their carers and families as this provides us with a valuable insight into our facility and helps to inform us about how we can continue to improve our care and services.
 Feedback may include a compliment, suggestion or complaint about care, treatment or services provided.
 Any information you provide will not affect your care.